react-native-integrate/integrate/README.md

 - Automatic integration of additional code into React Native iOS and Android projects.
 - Simplifies the process of handling code changes required by various packages.
+- Makes it possible to upgrade to new RN versions with a single command.
 - Saves time and effort by automating integration tasks.
-- Works seamlessly with your project's package management.

 ## Usage